dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 ## 6.2 Working with generator functions

 Generators are a completely new type of function and are significantly different from standard, run-of-the-mill functions.
 A generator is a function that generates a sequence of values, but not all at once, as a standard function would, but on a per request basis.
 We have to explicitly ask the generator for a new value, and the generator will either respond with a value or notify us that it has no more values to produce.
-What’s even more curious is that after a value is produced, a generator function doesn’t end its execution, as a normal function would.
+What's even more curious is that after a value is produced, a generator function doesn't end its execution, as a normal function would.
 Instead, a generator is merely suspended.
 Then, when a request for another value comes along, the generator resumes where it left off.

 The following listing provides a simple example of using a generator to generate a sequence of weapons.